-When the firemen and paramedics arrived, they attempted to calm my wife.
-She was eight-months pregnant and they didn’t want the stress of the situation to send her into labor.
-They reminded us that as long as he was breathing and drinking liquids, he would be ok.
+Minutes later, when the firemen and paramedics arrived, they attempted to calm my wife.
+We had nearly forgotten that she was eight-months pregnant.
+They didn’t want the stress to send her into labor.
+To comfort us, they reminded us that as long as he was breathing and drinking liquids, he would be fine.
 It appeared that the coin had passed through his esophagus and into his stomach.
 Eventually, it would work its way out.
 But minutes after they left, we knew something wasn’t right.

-“Which one was it, Wyatt—which coin did you swallow?”
+“Which one was it, Wyatt?
+Which coin did you swallow?”

 Life in the Waiting

-And if we’re willing, He will meet us there.
+If we’re willing, He will meet us there.